Machine Resiliency as a DefenseIf you follow news on cyber security, you might be led to think PCs and endpoints have become increasingly vulnerable.

 These types of defenses get built into many modern PCs without your even having to worry about it.
 How does change like this happen?
 It's a great case study in technology leaders and competitors working together for the common good.

 Over the past few years, the collaboration has extended.
 The National Institute of Standards and Technology (NIST) plays a key role in helping government-run IT organizations sort through emerging technology standards and helps government buyers understand what to look for as consumers of new technology.

 In 2011 NIST published guidelines for enterprise-class platforms, specifying BIOS security features and best practices for BIOS implementation and configuration.
 While the guidance is primarily targeted and written for the benefit of government agencies, they are widely adopted by the private sector as well.
 You don't need to become an expert in assembly language to take advantage of these recommendations; they've been documented in a NIST Special Publication (NIST SP800-147) easily available on the NIST website.

 There is much more to the story of how resiliency has been engineered into system defense, including the role of TPMs and detail about how modern operating systems help secure the boot process.
 We can't cover it all here, but if you are interested in finding out more take a look at some of these sites – or continue the conversation with a comment here.

 UEFI Secure Boot In Modern Computer Security Solutions

 Follow me on Twitter: @TomQuillin

-Tom is responsible for identifying and addressing Intel product security risks as well as planning products that solve tomorrow's security challenges and also manages Intel's policy positions on security and privacy.
+Tom Quillin is the Director of Cyber Security for Technologies and Initiatives at Intel Corp.
+He is responsible for identifying security risks, as well as contributing to product planning that addresses future security challenges.
+He also manages Intel's policy positions on ...
 View Full Bio